levimaaia/emailler/README-nntp65.md

 `NNTP65.SYSTEM` is a Network News Transport Protocol (NNTP) client for the Apple II.
 It requires an Uthernet-II ethernet card and will not work with other interfaces without modification, because it uses the W5100 hardware TCP/IP stack.

+`NNTP65.SYSTEM` handles downloading of news articles.
+Transmission is handled by [`NNTP65UP.SYSTEM`](README-nntp65up.md).

 Before running `NNTP65.SYSTEM` for the first time, be sure you have performed the basic Emai//er setup described [here](README-emailler-setup.md) and have also performed the initialization specific to Usenet discussed in [this page](README-usenet-setup.md).
 In particular, the `NEWS.SPOOL` directory must have been created, otherwise `NNTP65.SYSTEM` will be unable to download news articles.

 `NNTP65.SYSTEM` runs without any user interaction and performs the following tasks:

- - Detect Uthernet-II
+ - Detect Uthernet-II.
- - Obtain IP address using DHCP
+ - Obtain IP address using DHCP.
- - Connect to NNTP server using parameters from first three lines of `NEWS.CFG`. (`AUTHINFO USER` and `AUTHINFO PASS` commands)
+ - Connect to NNTP server using parameters from first three lines of `NEWS.CFG`. (`AUTHINFO USER` and `AUTHINFO PASS` commands).
  - For each newsgroup listed in `NEWSGROUPS.CFG`:
    - Issue `GROUP` command to select the newsgroup.
    - Parse the respond from the server which indicates the message number of the first and last messages available in the newsgroup.